Abhishek Nayar: International career

 He was named in India's squad for the ODI tour of the West Indies where he made his debut.
 He played in the last two ODIs but he didn't get a chance to bat or bowl in either.
 His first and only opportunity to bat as well as bowl came in his third and final ODI, in the group stage of 2009 Champions Trophy against West Indies.
 It was a low stakes match as India were already eliminated from the race to the semifinals.
 He came to bat when India were firmly in control of the game with 26 runs required in 22 overs with 7 wickets in Hand.
 Nayar faced 7 deliveries in total and played defensively, taking his time to get off the mark.
 Meanwhile, Virat Kohli, his batting partner, finished the game with some boundaries and quick runs before Nayar could score his first international run.
 Nayar also bowled three overs at 17 runs without picking a wicket.

 Coaching career

-He is the current coach of UP Warriorz (WPL Team).
-He was also appointed as assistant coach for Kolkata Knight Riders and has been appointed the head coach of Trinbago Knight Riders.
+He is the current coach of UP Warriorz (WPL Team) and Kolkata Knight Riders.